-Physical activity level was assessed using the International Physical Activity Questionnaire-Short Form (IPAQ-SF).
+Physical activity level was assessed using the International Physical Activity Questionnaire-Short Form (IPAQ-SF) and was expressed in MET-min/week.
+For the first assessment, participants were asked to consider physical activity performed both at the hospital center where the CR program was completed and outside the hospital.
 The IPAQ-SF measures the number of days and the usual daily time spent during the previous week in (i) moderate physical activity (MPA), (ii) vigorous physical activity (VPA), (iii) walking, and (iv) sitting, but only considering bouts longer than 10 minutes (except for sitting).
 Then, it allows the computation of weekly physical activity dose in MET-min by multiplying weekly durations of physical activity by appropriate coefficients (4.0 for MPA, 8.0 for VPA and 3.3 for walking).
 While the IPAQ-SF has a weak validity for measuring physical activity dose, with correlations with objective standards ranging from 0.09 to 0.39 (Lee et al., 2011), it has an acceptable test-retest reliability with a pooled Spearman coefficient based on the literature of 0.76 (Craig et al., 2003).
 For the present study, we used the French IPAQ-SF version proposed in the ‘Pralimap’ trial (Pralimap, 2007) shown in Supplementary Material 1.
 With this questionnaire, total physical activity durations were directly recalled at the week level, not using a typical daily duration as in the original English version.
-Furthermore, total walking activity had to be reported using the number of ≥10-min periods performed during the week.
+Furthermore, total walking activity had to be reported using the number of ≥10-min periods (consecutive or not) performed during the week.
 This number was then multiplied by 10 to obtain total weekly walking minutes.
 To the best of our knowledge, the psychometric properties of this specific IPAQ-SF version are unclear.

 Motivation for physical activity